Cost of Attendance

 Cost of Attendance Examples

-For all traditional undergraduate programs, tuition isÌý$1,718Ìýper credit.
-However, students enrolled between 12-18 credits in a quarter are charged a flat rate ofÌý$20,616.
+For all traditional undergraduate programs, tuition isÌý$1,770Ìýper credit.
+However, students enrolled full time (12-18 credit hours) in a given quarter are charged a flat rate ofÌý$21,240 for tuition.

 Supplies, & Equipment